orish88/AUI_Personalization/profiles/README- Profile Creation.txt

     //      4. "low" - everything will show

     ***TagNames:***
-    //If you wish to make the same changes t o all elements of a certain tagname
+    //If you wish to make the same changes to all elements of a certain tagname
     // in a page, use:

     "tagNames":{

-        //tagname change information object is of the following format (you may have multiple objects) "your_tagname":{ //new change object:
+        //tagname object value is of the following format (you may have multiple objects) "your_tagname":{ //new object value:
             "name": "your_tagname" //it's essential this value and the key will be the same.
-            //rest see ***change object example***
+            //rest see ***object value example***
         }

     }